sjhatfield/sjhatfield.github.io/_posts/2020-12-06-RL-Baby-Berry-Environment.md

 ### Dumb Dad

-All algorithms were able to beat the dumd dad except for regular SARSA.
+All algorithms were able to beat the dumb dad except for regular SARSA.
 The double Q-learner was able to beat it in the fewest episodes and its running average total reward over 200 episodes is shown below.

 <center><img src="{{ site.url }}{{ site.baseurl }}/images/babyberry/dumb_dad/double_Qlearner/episode_rewards.png" alt="Running average total reward per episode for double Q-learner"></center>